Certification FAQs

 Q: Is GISCI certification tax deductible?

-A: The application fees are not a charitable contribution.
+A: The portfolio and exam fees are not a charitable contribution.
 Whether it is deductible for an individual or a company depends on one's particular situation.
 You should consult your tax advisor for more information.

 Q: I have a GISP Certification.
 What will I pay when I recertify?

-A: You can recertify anytime between now and your expiration date, and you will pay $95/year for each of a 3-year recertification period or a single payment of $285 for three years.
+A: You can recertify anytime between now and your expiration date, and you will make a single payment of $285 or you may pay $110 a year for each of a 3-year recertification period.

 Q: Can I recertify before that time?